 Remillard Hall 2000 Remillard Hall accommodates over 200 students, making it the second largest residence hall on campus.
-It has two lounge/recreation rooms and staff apartment located on the ground floor.
+It has a lounge/recreation room and staff apartment located on the ground floor.
 It is a "cluster" style residence hall: two spacious rooms share a common bathroom.
 Each room is climate controlled.
-In the summer of 2018, a common area kitchen was added off the main lobby.

 Shamie Hall 1991 Shamie Hall, the largest residence hall on campus, houses more than 360 students.
 All rooms have private bathrooms and individually controlled heating and cooling.
-Common lounges and common kitchens are located on each of the three floors with two small kitchenettes and one large common area kitchen added during a three summer renovation concluding in the summer of 2019.
-There is a staff apartment on the third floor.
+Common lounges and study rooms are located on each of the three floors.
+There is a staff apartment on the third floor, and a fitness facility on the first floor.

 Winston House 1945 Winston House houses 16 students.
+Winston Hall houses 16 students.
 Extensive renovations in the summer of 2007 included a shared kitchen and a common lounge.
 Students find the small parking lot located directly behind the building convenient.